30 Office Christmas Party Ideas that Everyone Will Love

 Trivia is a great option for online parties and gatherings.

 Start by dividing everyone into teams — don’t forget to have them pick out festive group names as well!
-Once everyone is ready, present different categories to choose from: Christmas movies, Christmas music, Christmas history, etc, and start asking questions!
+Once everyone is ready, present different categories to choose from: Christmas movies, Christmas music, Christmas history, and so on, and start asking questions!

 To keep the party going, you can also prepare other party games to alternate between, such as holiday charades and Pictionary.
 And if you have quite a big team, you could create rotations and have people play different games in virtual breakrooms.